zalmoxes-laran/EM-blender-tools-doc/docs/installation.rst

 When a new version is available:

-1. Download the new ``.blext`` file
+1. Download the new ``.blext`` file from the `Download section of the Extended Matrix web site <https://www.extendedmatrix.org/download>`
-2. Install it using the same process
+2. Install it using the process previouly described
 3. Blender will automatically update the existing installation

 Development Setup